VoronDesign/VoronUsers/printer_mods/Grafton1046/Skirt_Inserts/README.md

 # V2.4 and Trident Front Skirt Inserts
 Add a touch of color to the front skirt without needing to reprint the skirts, or do filiament swaps.

+### Install
+These are sized to be a press fit when printed in ABS.
+Slide the insert into the back of the openings in the skirt and press until they are flush.

 ### Printing
   * Default voron settings
   * No supports needed